Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: General classification

 \end{lem} Proof.
 (1) $n_{A^-}$ divides $n_{A}$ by indiscernibility of elements from $A$.
-It has already been noticed in Fact \ref{fact2} that $A_0$ is a singleton. \\ (2) If $A$ is maximal in $\overline \Theta$, either any $a \in A$ is a leaf of $T(M)$ and then $s_A =0$, or any such $a$ is a node in $T(M)$ where no branch of $\Theta$ goes through and then $\Sigma _{1 \leq i \leq s_A} k_{A,i} \geq 2$. \\ (3) If $- \infty$ exists, no branch of $T$ has a first element. \\ (4) Indeed $a$ must be a node in $T(M)^\ast$. \\ (5) It is lemma \ref{premier-intervalle2}. \\ (6) At most one $k_{A,i}$ is infinite by strong minimality of the node $a$, for any $a \in A$. \\ (7) It is a reformulation of lemma \ref{aumoins2}. \\ (8) For $A$ maximal, the situation has already been set out in Lemma \ref{interdit1}, that we apply here with $b \in A^-$, $a \in A$ and $\CC$ the thick cone at $a$.
+It has already been noticed in Fact \ref{fact2} that $A_0$ is a singleton. \\ (2) If $A$ is maximal in $\overline \Theta$, either any $a \in A$ is a leaf of $T(M)$ and then $s_A =0$, or any such $a$ is a node in $T(M)$ where no branch of $\Theta$ goes through and then $\Sigma _{1 \leq i \leq s_A} k_{A,i} \geq 2$. \\ (3) If $- \infty$ exists, no branch of $T$ has a first element. \\ (4) Indeed $a$ must be a node in $T(M)^\ast$. \\ (5) It is lemma \ref{premier-intervalle2}. \\ (6) At most one $k_{A,i}$ is infinite by strong minimality of the node $a$, for any $a \in A$.
+Cones of $M$ are $C$-minimal by Proposition \ref{induiteCmin} and $\aleph_0$-categorical since they are definable in ${\cal M}$.
+The cones considered here are furthermore indiscernible by construction, so their canonical trees are colored good trees by Theorem \ref{tous pareils}. \\ (7) It is a reformulation of Lemma \ref{aumoins2}. \\ (8) By construction. \\ (9) The situation has already been set out in Lemma \ref{interdit1}, that we apply here with $b \in A^-$, $a \in A$ and $\CC$ the thick cone at $a$.
 In this way $T(\CC(]b, a [) \cup \CC)$ becomes the cone $\Gamma(b, a)$ of $a$ at $b$.
-Condition (8) prevents $\CC(b \wedge a,a)$ from being a model of $\Sigma_{A^-,A}$ hence indiscernible.
-Would it be the case, it would be as well indiscernible in $M$ contradicting maximal indiscernibility of (the orbit of) $\CC(]b, a [)$. \\ (9) Follows from Lemma \ref{interdit2}. \\ A last constraint is given by the next proposition.
+Condition (8) prevents $\CC(b \wedge a,a)$ from being a model of $\Sigma_{(A^-,A)}$ hence indiscernible.
+Would it be the case, $\CC(b \wedge a,a)$ would be as well indiscernible in $M$ contradicting maximal indiscernibility of (the orbit of) $\CC(]b, a [)$. \\ (10) Follows from Lemma \ref{interdit2}. \\[2 mm] A last constraint is given by the next proposition.

 \begin{prop} \begin{enumerate}[label=(\arabic*)] {\value{saveenum}}